By Billy Stretch

-Like many other draftees, I had just finished school when I was drafted as a father-son selection in the 2014 Draft (his father, Steven Stretch played 164 games for Melbourne) and moved from Adelaide to Melbourne.
+Like many other draftees, I had just finished school when I was drafted as a father-son selection in the 2014 Draft (Steven Stretch played 164 games for Melbourne) and moved from Adelaide to Melbourne.

 I spent my first year in the system focussing on football and getting used to the demands of professional sport, making the decision to defer my university degree for one year.